Welcome to today's edition of the Rush 24-7 podcast.

 I am a highly trained broadcast and performance specialist.

-And I know that as a performance last night, it he didn't pull it off.
+And I know that as a performance last night, he didn't pull it off.

-Now it's gotten so bad that we've got ridiculous polls already to show that uh at CBS 92% of the American people approved of the speech.
+Now, it's gotten so bad that we've got ridiculous polls already to show that at CBS, 92% of the American people approved of the speech.

-This is Katie Korick and the CBS business correspondent Anthony Mason about the CBS poll of voters after the State of the Union.
+This is Katie Couric and the CBS business correspondent, Anthony Mason, about the CBS poll of voters after the State of the Union.

 CBS News and Knowledge Networks assembled a scientific sample of Americans to watch the speech, then respond to our poll questions online.